backspaces/agentscript/README.md

 -   [models/](https://github.com/backspaces/agentscript/tree/master/models): simple sample/demo models.
 All are es6 modules used in onepagers below
 -   [src/](https://github.com/backspaces/agentscript/tree/master/src): all the agentscript source code.
 All are es6 modules
 -   [docs/](https://code.agentscript.org/docs/agentscript/0.10.19) Documentation for all the individual modules used by the programmer
+-   [docs/](https://code.agentscript.org/docs/) Documentation for all the individual modules used by the programmer

 ### Developer directories: